 Here are some important points to bear in mind before you sign a contract:

 If you’re considering installing a ground- or an air-source heat pump you should consider the following:

-You should ensure that the company you are dealing with is a member of the REAL Consumer Code.
+You should ensure that the company you are dealing with is a member of the Renewable Energy Consumer Code.
 You can check that here.

 You should also ensure that the company is certified by the MCS, the Government’s product and installer certification scheme.
 You can check that here.